stephenturner/rpdd/README.md

 # Further reading

 The StaPH-B Docker User Guide is a great place to start.
-Read all the chapters (drop-down in the upper right):
+Read all the chapters (drop-down in the upper right).
+Some of the documentation on command line flags to `docker run` came from this guide.
+Go read:
 **<https://staphb.org/docker-builds/>**.

 The Nust et al 2020 *PLoS Comp Bio* article, “Ten simple rules for